Hot Chocolatev12

 Naming

 Unless specified explicitly, Hot Chocolate automatically infers the names of enums and their values.
 Per default the name of the enum becomes the name of the enum type.
-When using EnumType<T> in Code-first, the name of T is chosen as the name for the enum type.
+When using EnumType<T> in code-first, the name of T is chosen as the name for the enum type.

 Enum values are automatically formatted to the UPPER_SNAIL_CASE according to the GraphQL specification: